Outbound Authentication

 Remote Service Abstraction

-According to the key concept of pluggable building blocks, the architecture of CAP's Remote Services decouples protocol level (that is, exchanged content) from connection level (that is, established connection channel).
+According to the key concept of pluggable building blocks, CAP's Remote Services architecture decouples the protocol level (exchanged content) from the connection level (established connection channel).
 While the business context of the application impacts the protocol, the connectivity of the service endpoints is independent of it and mainly depends on platform-level capabilities.
 The latter is frequently subject to change and therefore should not introduce application dependencies.

 At the connectivity layer, the following basic tasks can be addressed generically: